 The risk of confusion is lifted by a press clipping from the Cincinnati Enquirer, published the day after the award ceremony during which Hastings and Ruth together presented this specific bat to the young player with speeches and handshakes.
 Interestingly Ruth is already addressed in the newspaper with his new mocking nickname of Sultan of Swat.
 The younger champion is the "Little Babe".

-The bat accompanied by the two period documents referred above is estimated $ 500K for sale online by Heritage on May 8, lot 57057.
-It is graded GU 10 by PSA/DNA
+The bat accompanied by the two period documents referred above was sold for $ 930K by Heritage on May 8, 2020, lot 57057.
+It is graded GU 10 by PSA/DNA.

 In 1921 #BabeRuth slammed the door on the Dead Ball Era forever crushing 59 home runs, and this bat was in his hands as he did it.
 The Bambino used this battered 35.8in, 43oz warclub to belt his 52nd homer of that legendary seasonhttps://t.co/WmOFk078r3 pic.twitter.com/HnFpHnN2g2— Heritage Auctions Sports (@Heritage_Sport) April 30, 2020

 This bat was made by Hillerich and Bradsby for Gehrig around 1922, preceding their first contract in October 1923 with the 20 year old player.
 It was extensively used by Gehrig in that transition period when he was a pitcher for Columbia University and then went professional in MLB from June 1923 with the New York Yankees and occasionally with the Hartford Senators.
 It is graded a perfect GU 10 by PSA/DNA.